Late Chrysanthemums: Literary source

 Late Chrysanthemums is based on Fumiko Hayashi's short stories Bangiku (Late Chrysanthemum, 1948), Shirasagi (1949) and Suisen (Narcissus, 1949).
 The story Bangiku, on which the episode about the character Kin is based, has been translated into English by Lane Dunlop and is available in the anthology A Late Chrysanthemum: Twenty-One Stories from the Japanese.
 Narcissus, which inspired the episode with Tamae and Kiyoshi, has been translated by Joan E. Ericson and is included in her book Be a Woman: Hayashi Fumiko and Modern Japanese Women's Literature.

 Reception

-Late Chrysanthemums ranked #7 in Kinema Junpo's list of the ten best Japanese films of 1954, but also met with reservations.
+Late Chrysanthemums ranked #7 in Kinema Junpos list of the ten best Japanese films of 1954, but also met with reservations.
 Critics Heiichi Sugimoto and Shinbi Iida acknowledged the characterisation of the female protagonists, which exceeded the stereotypes of films of the time, and the performances of the principal cast (Haruko Sugimura, usually cast in supporting roles, has one of her few starring roles in this film), but faulted a lack of psychological depth compared to Hayashi's original stories.

 In retrospect, Late Chrysanthemums is often considered one of Naruse's finest works.
 In his 2006 review in the Chicago Reader, Jonathan Rosenbaum titled the film a "masterpiece", pointing out its "energy and vivid portraiture".
-Keith Uhlich of Slant Magazine awarded the film a full four stars and called it "Naruse's most perfect film".
+Keith Uhlich of Slant magazine awarded the film a full four stars and called it "Naruse's most perfect film".